mk8scloud-aws/aws/terraform/README.md

-export the aws id & secrets as env. variables, then run:
+Export the aws id & secrets as env. variables, then run:

+~/home_Network/github/aws/terraform
-terraform fmr, init, plan & apply
+terraform fmt, init, plan & apply

-It will create vpc, external public subnet and private subnet
+It will create vpc, external public subnet private subnet and an EC2 vm.